-If the pattern matches multiple packages, the description for each package is emitted, separated by the string --- on a line by itself.
+If the pattern matches multiple packages, the description for each package is emitted, separated by the string -- on a line by itself.

-- ghc-pkg dot Generate a graph of the package dependencies in a form suitable for input for the graphviz tools.
+- ghc-pkg field (P) (field)[,(field)] Show just a single field of the installed package description for P. Multiple fields can be selected by separating them with commas - ghc-pkg dot Generate a graph of the package dependencies in a form suitable for input for the graphviz tools.
 For example, to generate a PDF of the dependency graph: